Therapeutic Supervised Visitations

 Another purpose of supervised visitations is to allow a safe and educational learning experience for the non-custodial parent.
 In our South Tampa Therapy & Mediation Therapeutic Supervised Visitation Program, if the parent makes a mistake, the mental health professional is able to intervene and correct the behavior, therefore teaching the parent correct parenting skills.

-Although programs across Florida may differ, here at South Tampa Therapy & Mediation, our monitors are forensically trained mental health professionals who follow strict guidelines and are comfortable offering guidance to the court, based on their observations.
+Although programs across Florida may differ, here at South Tampa Therapy & Mediation, our counselor and supervisors are family systems, relationship based, and forensically trained mental health professionals who follow strict guidelines and are comfortable offering guidance to the court, based on their observations.
 By having mental health professionals supervise visitations, our staff is able to assist in identifying and attempting to correct any issues that may prevent the parent from having a healthy and productive relationship with their child.

 Our agency places a large importance on the safety of all parties involved in the visitations, which is another reason why we chose mental health professionals who follow strict guidelines to ensure that safety is maintained.
 As mental health professionals we are able to recognize poor or dangerous behaviors or acts that may be harmful to the child, and immediately terminate visits if the need arises.

 What Kind of Safety Measures or Rules Does South Tampa Therapy & Mediation Have for Supervised Visitations?

 The safety of all parties involved in the visitation is one of the most important factors in creating an effective visitation program.
 The non-custodial visiting party arrives ten to fifteen minutes prior to the visit, and waits until the supervisor informs them that he/she can leave the office at the end of the visit.
 This allows the custodial parent to leave and as a result, avoid the possibility of any type of confrontation between the parties occurring in front of the child.
 Here is a brief list from our regulations form: